 Ease of Cleaning

-If you are only baking something that comes off easily, you can just give it a quick wipe with a tissue or dry cloth to remove any particles of food.
+If you only bake something that comes off easily, you can just give it a quick wipe with a tissue or dry cloth to remove any particles of food.

 The artful design of stoneware sets makes them attractive for serving food.
 Their Old World feel adds a style to your dinner table and a touch of elegance to any occasion.